 Most online security currently depends on the difficulty of factoring large numbers into primes.
 While this can presently be accomplished by using digital computers to search through every possible factor, the immense time required makes “cracking the code” expensive and impractical.

-Quantum computers can perform such factoring exponentially more efficiently than digital computers, meaning such security methods will soon become obsolete.
-New cryptography methods are being developed, though it may take time: in August 2015 the NSA began introducing a list of quantum-resistant cryptography methods that would resist quantum computers, and in April 2016 the National Institute of Standards and Technology began a public evaluation process lasting four to six years.
+Quantum computers can perform such factoring exponentially more efficiently than digital computers, meaning such security methods may eventually become obsolete.
+New cryptography methods are being developed, though it may take time: in August 2015 the NSA began introducing cryptography methods that would resist quantum computers, and in April 2016 the National Institute of Standards and Technology began a public evaluation process for quantum-resistant algorithms lasting four to six years.

 There are also promising quantum encryption methods being developed using the one-way nature of quantum entanglement.
 City-wide networks have already been demonstrated in several countries, and Chinese scientists recently announced they successfully sent entangled photons from an orbiting “quantum” satellite to three separate base stations back on Earth.

 Modern markets are some of the most complicated systems in existence.
-While we have developed increasingly scientific and mathematical tools to address this, it still suffers from one major difference between other scientific fields: there’s no controlled setting in which to run experiments.
+While we have developed increasingly sophisticated scientific and mathematical tools to address this, these still suffer from one major difference from other scientific fields: there’s no controlled setting in which to run experiments.